Average speed cameras in Spain

 How can I receive notification of traffic fines in Spain automatically?

-Well, if you are not good at keeping the Spanish authorities up to date with your current location or your postal service is not reliable then the best way to ensure you receive notification of any traffic fines in Spain is by contracting a product that automatically advises you.
+Well, if you are not good at keeping the Spanish authorities up to date with your current location or your postal service is not reliable then the best way to ensure you receive notification of any traffic fines in Spain is by contracting a product that automatically advises you if the Spanish authorities have been unsuccessful in contacting you by post.

-For just 20 euros a year (2020) you can purchase a service whereby a company will scan the daily records of fines issued using your details.
+For just 21 euros a year (2023) you can purchase a service whereby a company will scan the daily records of traffic fines issued but where it has not been possible to notify the recipient by post.
 If they find something they will advise you by text or email.
 You can then arrange to make the payment, taking advantage of any early payment reduction, or appeal if it appears to be an error.

 If it turns out that the infraction was impossible (perhaps some criminal has cloned your registration or you had sold the car) then the product provider will help you to appeal the fine.